 This course integrates reading and writing in a comprehensive learning environment that offers additional academic support.
 This course will facilitate students' academic learning experiences as they develop competency with the academic reading and writing skills expected in college level classes.

-Prereq: C or better in ENG080 or ENG075 or placement by appropriate scores on reading and writing tests.
-4 sem hrs
+Prereq: C or better in ENG075 or ENG080 or placement by appropriate scores on reading and writing tests.
+Refer to placement guide.